vladi-rh/rhoai-genaiops-lab-instructions/docs/2-linguistics/1-prompt-engineering.md

 * Compare how different **system prompts** change the behavior of the same model.
 * Adjust **temperature** and **max tokens** to explore how output varies.
-* Decide on a system prompt template that will work well for **Canopy AI’s learning assistant** in future modules.
+* Decide on a system prompt template that will work well for **Canopy’s learning assistant** in future modules.

 📌 **Tip**: Try changing the tone, specificity, or format of your system prompt to see how much it shapes the output.
 Don’t be afraid to get creative!